 Welcome to my site!
-I work on the history of discrimination, wages, economic expertise, quantification & agglomeration economics.
-My main line of research is to describe how economics and economists qualify and seperate inequalities into legitimate differences and unfair discriminations, how this distinction evolved since the end of the 19th century, and what are the consequences of this knowledge on real life.
+I work on the history of discriminations & wages, economic expertise & quantification.
+My main line of research is to describe how economics and economists qualify and separate inequalities into legitimate differences and unfair discriminations, how this distinction evolved since the end of the 19th century, and what are the consequences of this knowledge.

 I am a Postdoctoral Research Associate at CRASSH (University of Cambridge), part of the Expertise under Pressure project, and a fellow of Fitzwilliam College.
-I am also an associate member of the Centre Walras-Pareto, a member of the REhPERE team and of the HISRECO committee.
+I am also a member of the REhPERE team and of the HISRECO committee.
 Since 2019, I am a co-convenor of The Politics of Economics seminar series at CRASSH.

 I tweet @CleoCZ